-The news in relation to the new MOT legislation will probably be both unwelcome and come as quite a shock to many drivers, who, over the last seven years have removed or bypassed their troublesome DPF systems, and are now faced with with having to pay anywhere between £1000 and £3000 for the DPF system to be re-fitted and the ECU set back to its factory default, it will also be potentially bad news to buyers of second hand diesel vehicles, who will have to take care that the bargain which they are buying, is not being sold so cheaply, because the previous owner had removed the DPF and now doesn’t want the huge bill at the next MOT to replace it.
+The news in relation to the new MOT legislation will probably be both unwelcome and come as quite a shock to many drivers, who, over the last seven years have removed or bypassed their troublesome DPF systems, and are now faced with with having to pay anywhere between £1000 and £3000 for the DPF system to be re-fitted and the ECU set back to its factory default or face MOT Failures or even possible prosecution in the future, it will also be potentially bad news to buyers of second hand diesel vehicles, who will have to take care that the bargain which they are buying, is not being sold so cheaply, because the previous owner had removed the DPF previously and is selling their car cheaply in order to cut their losses and passing on the problem!.

 It is unfortunate that both the Government and VOSA have adopted this knee jerk stance towards enforcing DPFs, because the removal of such systems have generally only been undertaken by vehicle owners as a last resort, simply because they have read horror stories that DPF’s are proving to be less than reliable and that many other owners have been faced with prematurely large repair bills to fix or replace DPF systems on vehicle of relatively low mileage.

-In parts of the United States, Emissions levels in some States are far more strict that in the UK & Europe, however there is also a good degree of protection afforded to the consumer, as all emissions related components have to carry, by law a full 80,000 mile / 8 year guarantee, and so if any of the many ‘bolted on’ emissions control equipment fails within this period, American customers can claim a full replacement at the cost of the manufacturer, and rightly so.
+This point isn’t reinventing the wheel, since in parts of the United States, Emissions levels in some States are far more strict that in the UK & Europe, however there is also a good degree of protection afforded to the consumer, as all emissions related components have to carry, by law a full 80,000 mile / 8 year guarantee, and so if any of the many ‘bolted on’ emissions control equipment fails within this period, American customers can claim a full no quibble replacement at the cost of the manufacturer, and rightly so.

 At the end of he day, if the Manufacturers don’t have enough faith in their DPF products to back them with at least the same level of Guarantee as exists in the United States, then there shouldn’t be a compulsory requirement for them to be fitted to every vehicle on the road, until this agreement has been reached.